-Aircraft departing the stagefield and entering heliport traffic will break the traffic 45 degrees to cross-wind leg and the pilot will call stagefield control as follows: "(Call sign) departing traffic to return heliport".
+Aircraft departing the stagefield and entering heliport traffic will break the traffic 45° to crosswind leg and the pilot will call the Stagefield Control as follows: "(Call sign) departing traffic to return Heliport".
 Control will acknowledge.

-After clearing stagefield traffic, tune the receiver to the heliport frequency and call the heliport, using the aircraft's number, to establish contact and request landing instructions.
+After clearing stagefield traffic, tune the receiver to the Heliport frequency and call the Heliport, using the aircraft's number, to establish contact and request landing instructions.

-When crossing the I.P. for landing at the heliport, the landing light will be turned on and will remain on until the aircraft is parked.
+When crossing the I.P. for landing at the main heliport, the

+landing light will be turned on and will remain on until the aircraft is parked.
 The radio call will be made over the I.P.